#dsa (30 results)

 How to define platforms’ systemic risks to democracy

 It remains unclear how the largest platforms and search engines should go about identifying “systemic risks” to comply with the DSA.
-AlgorithmWatch outlines a methodology that will serve as a benchmark for how we, as a civil society watchdog, will judge the risk assessments that are being conducting at this very moment.
+AlgorithmWatch outlines a methodology that will serve as a benchmark for how we, as a civil society watchdog, will judge the risk assessments that are currently being conducted.

 Joint statement